Get information about B.C's Ventilation Index and the rules on open burning.

 - How long you can burn

-View a static map of Ventilation Index zones (PDF, 292KB) to find what zone you live in.
+View a static map of Ventilation Index Zones (PDF, 292KB) to determine what zone you live in.

 For historical reports, visit the ventilation index archive.

 - Before burning, check the BCWS Fire Bans and Prohibitions